-- Approved the designation of Sections 10 and 12 of Pine Creek as Approved Trout Waters Open to Year-Round Fishing, effective Jan.
+- Approved the designation of Sections 10 and 12 of Pine Creek as Stocked Trout Waters Open to Year-Round Fishing, effective Jan.
 1, 2014.
 This designation provides additional angling opportunities by allowing anglers to fish from March 1 through the opening day of trout season on a catch and release basis.
-Currently, both stream sections are managed under Approved Trout Waters regulations and stocked trout angling opportunities are limited to about a 7-8 week period between the opening day of trout season and early June when water temperatures often become too warm for trout.
+Currently, both stream sections are managed under Stocked Trout Waters regulations and stocked trout angling opportunities are limited to about a 7-8 week period between the opening day of trout season and early June when water temperatures often become too warm for trout.

 “The fisheries management plan for Pine Creek identifies Sections 10 and 12 as excellent candidates for the year-round program because the stream sections are popular with anglers and tend to warm quickly due to their large size, with temperatures often becoming marginal for trout by early June,” said Dave Miko, chief of the PFBC Division of Fisheries Management.